RarelyCharlie/rarelycharlie.github.io/books.md

 #### Danny Wedding and Raymond J. Corsini (2014) _Case Studies in Psychotherapy_

 A collection of case studies illustrating different approaches to psychotherapy, with transcripts of actual therapy sessions.
 The therapists are all experts in their respective approaches, and they explain their thinking as they work with each client.

+Unfortunately the CBT case study is not at all like typical CBT (as its author acknowledges).

 [Google Books](https://books.google.com/books?id=R8rZbvAnpnoC)
 {:.links}